 Analysts had been expecting a stock draw and the news pushed U.S. crude down more than 4 percent on Wednesday.

-Earlier on Thursday, U.S. RBOB gasoline
+Earlier on Thursday, U.S. RBOB gasoline <RBc1> was registering the biggest percentage loss in the oil futures complex.

 "The rotation in downside selling leadership to the gasoline market during the past week appears to reflect heavy speculative liquidation," Jim Ritterbusch, president at Ritterbusch & Associates in Galena, Illinois, said in a research note.